Miss Universe Myanmar 2022

-Miss Universe Myanmar 2022 is the 9th Miss Universe Myanmar pageant that was held in October 1, 2022 at the Grand Ballroom, Novotel Hotel, Yangon.
+Miss Universe Myanmar 2022 was the 9th Miss Universe Myanmar pageant held on October 1, 2022 at the Grand Ballroom, Novotel Hotel, Yangon.
 Zar Li Moe of Bhamo won the competition, but didn't have a chance of being crowned by the reigning Miss Universe Myanmar, Thuzar Wint Lwin.
-She will represent Myanmar at Miss Universe 2022 in New Orleans Morial Convention Center in New Orleans, Louisiana in the United States.
+She represented Myanmar at Miss Universe 2022 in New Orleans Morial Convention Center in New Orleans, Louisiana in the United States but unplaced.